-The internal growth of BTB is based on the negotiation, upon expiry of the existing tenant leases, of the rents payable by these tenants, at market rate, and by renewing these leases, if possible.
-The renewals of leases, contrasted with tenant replacements, often minimize transaction costs associated with marketing, leasing and tenant improvements and avoid costs of renovations and interruptions in rental income resulting from periods of vacancy.
-Where an existing tenant chooses not to renew its lease, BTB will attempt to identify, as early as possible, a replacement tenant at the best available market terms and lowest possible transaction costs.
+BTB's internal growth strategy is based on the negotiation of leases at market rates according to expiry dates in order to retain BTB's existing clients.
+The lease renewal process, in contrast to tenant replacement often minimizes transaction costs associated with marketing, leasing and tenant improvements and minimizes renovation costs and interruptions in rental income resulting from periods of vacancy.
+In the case that an existing tenant chooses not to renew its lease, BTB will attempt to identify, as early as possible, a replacement tenant at the best available market terms and lowest possible transaction costs.

-External Growth through Acquisitions
+External Growth Through Acquisitions

-The trustees and management of the REIT have agreed to concentrate BTB's activities in the acquisition and management of commercial properties, more specifically in the office, industrial and retail sectors.
-BTB seeks accretive acquisitions in both primary and secondary markets that will present opportunities for favourable returns.
-BTB initially focused on acquiring income-producing office, industrial and retail properties in geographic markets east of Ottawa, Ontario with the objective of eventually expanding across Canada and thereby creating and enhancing a geographically diversified portfolio.
+The REIT's trustees and management have agreed to concentrate BTB's activities in the acquisition and management of retail properties, more specifically in the office, industrial and retail sectors.
+BTB seeks accretive acquisitions in both primary and secondary markets that present opportunities with favorable returns.
+BTB initially focused on acquiring income-producing office, industrial and retail properties in the geographic market of Ontario and Québec, and thereby creating and enhancing a geographically diversified portfolio.